Eleazar Eskin

-Eleazar Eskin is a computer scientist and geneticist, professor and Chair of the Department of Computational Medicine, and professor of computer science and human genetics at the University of California, Los Angeles.
-His research focuses on bioinformatics, genomics, and machine learning.
-A primary research focus is on developing statistical and computational techniques to probe the genetic basis of human disease.
+Eleazar Eskin is a computer scientist and geneticist known for his work in computational biology and human genomics.
+He is a professor and the Chair of the Department of Computational Medicine, and professor of computer science and human genetics at the University of California, Los Angeles.
+His research overlaps bioinformatics, genomics, and machine learning, with a focus on developing statistical and computational techniques to probe the genetic basis of human disease.
+He was elected a Fellow of the International Society for Computational Biology (ISCB) in 2019.